seanpham99/portfolios-tracker/docs/TECHNICAL.md

-# Finsight Technical Documentation v2.0
+# Technical Documentation

 ## Overview and Purpose

 **Finsight** is a full-stack portfolio intelligence platform built on the Fin-Sight data engineering pipeline.
-The system extends the existing ELT architecture (Airflow + ClickHouse) with a three-tier web application: React 19 frontend, FastAPI middle layer, and hybrid PostgreSQL/ClickHouse backend.
+The system extends the existing ELT architecture (Airflow + ClickHouse) with a three-tier web application: React 19 frontend, Node.js/NestJS API layer, and hybrid PostgreSQL/ClickHouse backend, all organized in a Turborepo monorepo.

 **Problem Statement:** Vietnamese investors lack a unified platform that combines local market data with global assets (US stocks, crypto, commodities) in an elegant, decision-ready interface.